qwerasdzxcuio/zhouzheng.github.io/index.md

 I received the Master degree from [<font color="#006666">Zhejiang University</font>](http://www.zju.edu.cn/english/), and my thesis is about research of the segmentation method for liver and liver tumor in CT images based on a unified level set framework.

-I had several industry experiences, like the role as a software and algorithm engineer in <font color="#006666">Huawei Technologies Co., Ltd</font>.
+I had several industry experiences, like the role as a software and algorithm engineer in Huawei Technologies Co., Ltd.

 My research interest is about medical image analysis.
 I was obsessed with the application of level set algorithm in medical image analysis, now I am dedicated to designing efficient machine learning methods for medical image analysis, especially unsupervised models.